Is It Bad to Do the Same Workout All the Time?

 Finally, try switching up your usual cardio of choice with a different type of movement.
-(Like these 5 Plyo Moves to Sub for Cardio (Sometimes!).)This helps to strengthen different muscle groups, improve endurance, and eliminate the risk of overuse and eventual injury, Stull says.
+(Like these five plyo moves to sub for cardio.)This helps to strengthen different muscle groups, improve endurance, and eliminate the risk of overuse and eventual injury, Stull says.
 For example, instead of cycling, try running, swimming, or something that changes the motion completely, like dance cardio, once a week.

 Can You Do the Same Strength Workout Every Day?

 Strength training devotees are known for following a set routine each time they enter the weight room.
-Here's some good news for those creatures of habit: Strength routines need to be repeated for a period of time in order to be effective, Stull says.
+Here's some good news for those creatures of habit who love doing the same workout: Strength routines need to be repeated for a period of time in order to be effective, Stull says.
 In fact, if you're just starting a new routine, there are major benefits in doing the same thing consistently, says Darryn Willoughby, Ph.D., an exercise physiologist and professor at Baylor University.
-That's because in the first four to six weeks, the improvements you'll experience are mainly neurological-your brain is learning how to most efficiently recruit your muscles to complete the moves.
+That's because, in the first four to six weeks, the improvements you'll experience are mainly neurological-your brain is learning how to most efficiently recruit your muscles to complete the moves.
 (However, that doesn't mean you should be doing the same workout every day.
 Check out this perfectly balanced week of workouts for programming guidelines.)

 Willoughby agrees.
 Although there are plenty of moves to work the chest muscles-from push-ups to the bench press-that doesn't mean any move is better than the other.
-In fact, it's probably a better strategy to change up the exercises on regular basis so you work the muscles at a slightly different angle, which helps improve muscle adaptation (and growth) over time.
+In fact, it's probably a better strategy to change up the exercises on a regular basis so you work the muscles at a slightly different angle, which helps improve muscle adaptation (and growth) over time.
 (Want stronger abs?
-Switch your crunches for 9 Core Exercises That Get You Closer to Six-Pack Abs.)
+Switch your crunches for 9 core exercises that get you closer to six-pack abs.)